Colonial Interior Design Style - - Key Elements and Inspiration

 Choose simple curtains in natural fabrics, pairing solid panels with woven shades for softness and privacy.
 Colonial interiors favor unpretentious window treatments – avoid heavy drapes or elaborate valances.
 Let the window frames show whenever possible; the mix of filtered daylight and tailored textiles will bring in calm colonial elegance.

-Even if purely decorative, a fireplace can become your colonial room’s centerpiece.
-Style the mantel simply, using symmetrical candlesticks or a single, dramatic artwork.
-Add a wooden log holder or iron tools nearby, and keep the surrounding area clutter-free for an authentic, lived-in feel.
-If you lack a real fireplace, a painted “hearth” or faux mantel can evoke the spirit.
+Even a purely decorative fireplace can easily become the focal point of your colonial room.
+Consider styling the mantel with either symmetrical candlesticks or a single piece of dramatic artwork.
+Add a wooden log holder or iron tools next to it and make sure the space around the fireplace is free from clutter.
+If your home lacks a real fireplace, consider creating a painted “hearth” or faux mantel to invoke the spirit.

 to Life with Paintit.ai